raja-rajasekar/frr/doc/user/bgp.rst

    This command sets the time in milli secs to wait before processing SOO for per source nexthop group

+.. clicmd:: bgp per-source-nhg adv-delay-timer (0-60)

+   This command sets the time in secs to wait before starting to advertise routes to neighbors for per source nexthop group

 .. _bgp-debugging:

 Debugging